-As children were swarming around the Observatory while their fathers were away in the Mexican-American War, Ormsby had pulled strings to ensure that Thomas would be a lieutenant in the war, following in both fathers’ footsteps.
-But he was not long for life.
-Louisa lost her own first child Thomas, 22, from “consumption,” which was likely yellow fever (as many had succumbed to during that war) or Tuberculosis on 26 February 1851.
-This was a stark reminder for her of the child she lost and the happy children she gained.
+Louisa soon lost her own first child Thomas, 22, from “consumption,” or Tuberculosis during the Mexican-American War, on 26 February 1851.
 I’d like to think that Louisa and Harriet Beecher Stowe watched the stars together in joint grief over the loss of their sons so close to each other.

 Louisa’s health fell drastically, but Louisa, having relied on Ormsby to keep her spirits up, ordered him to serve the Union in the Civil War.
 She knew she wouldn’t survive but sent him away.
 “That period called out many instances of woman’s fortitude,” writes Frederick, “but none more marked than that of this wife, expecting the summons of death at any moment, sending her husband out to encounter the dangers of war.”
 She probably couldn’t bear to have him stay and see her die.

 So he left her on 18 August 1861 to go to Washington for a few days to prepare for the war.
 A day after his departure, Louisa had a third stroke and died the following day.
 She was buried at Greenwood Cemetery in Brooklyn, New York, beside her first son Thomas and later Ormsby.